 As a guide, it’s always best to refer to the typical busy period download speed, sometimes referred to as typical evening speeds, as not all speed tiers are the same.
 You can find some more information about how the nbn speed works depending on the broadband plans you choose on the nbn service below:

-nbn 25/5 – which means that the theoretical maximum speed or peak download speed (from the Internet) is up to 25 Megabits per second, and the theoretical peak upload speed (to the Internet) is up to 5 Megabits per second.
+The theoretical maximum speed or peak download speed (from the Internet) is up to 25 Megabits per second, and the theoretical peak upload speed (to the Internet) is up to 10 Megabits per second.
 This is ideal for most home applications and suitable for 2-4 people in the household.
 The typical busy period download speed (7pm to 11pm) on this service would be referred to as a standard evening speed.

 8 Tips To Speed Up Your Streaming Experience